Heritage

 The ‘Renaissance and Renewal’ is built on the park’s ‘living heritage’ to protect it for future generations.

-Houghton Hall Park is now owned and maintained by both Central Bedfordshire Council and Houghton Regis Town Council.
-Houghton Hall Park is ‘the green-lung of Houghton Regis’, and as such its value to local residents cannot be underestimated.
-The Hall, an important landmark, is now privately owned and does not form part of the park.
+Houghton Hall Park is ‘the green lung of Houghton Regis’, so its value to residents cannot be underestimated.
+Although the Hall is an important landmark, it is now privately owned and does not form part of the park.

 The Renaissance and Renewal Project was delivered in partnership with a number of organisations: